scarletjs/scarlet/README.md

     .proxy();
 ```

-It is important to note that interceptors are chained together recursively via the callstack.
+It is important to note that interceptors are chained together using a 'Russian Dolls' call pattern.
 So each **proceed** is the next interceptor in the call chain until the concrete method is finally passed through.
 The benefit of this is each interceptor can override the previous interceptors results.
 The last interceptor has the final say though.

 ## Using Events